 Like Rome during the Renaissance, New York (along with other cities, in the United States and elsewhere) encourages contributions by highly educated immigrants who breathe new life into old industries.
 Ukrainian Jan Koum, developer of Whatsapp; Russian Sergey Brin, co-founder of Google; Greek Arianna Huffington, founder of The Huffington Post; Hungarian Andrew Grove, founder of Intel; South African Elon Musk, founder of aerospace manufacturer Space X and auto company Tesla are just a few of the leading figures who remind us of how immigrants cannot only survive but thrive.

 This volume, among other things, captures a wide range of experiences of immigrants—human beings whose efforts to find a home in the world captures a similar effort to find a language that feels and sounds familiar—a language of their own.
 To address the question of one of the contributors in this volume, “In a massively globalized world, where or what is our home?” immigrants who move from the margins of society to success and acknowledgement respond that they gain a sense of belonging through their intellectual work, which begins and ends with language—the languages of business, of academic institutions, of politics, of networking, and of emotions.
 For before individuals start to feel at home in a nation at an official level by acquiring citizenship, they start to belong unofficially by learning ways to make themselves understood.
 At the same time innovation, technology, and entrepreneurial work offer them a passport to a global, trans-regional and trans-temporal citizenship.
-The space of such global citizenship is occupied by partnerships, allegiances, and relationships that begin with language.
-Could it be that, founding their own companies speaks to the need of these highly educated immigrants to be acknowledged as equal members of a society to which they have already contributed?
+The space of such global citizenship is occupied by partnerships, allegiances, and relationships that begin with language, that is plural, Englishes.

-According to the 2016 survey of the Information Technology and Innovation Foundation (ITIF), immigrants are responsible for a large and vital component of U.S. innovation: more than 35.5 percent of U.S. innovators were born outside the United States.
+[vi] According to the 2016 survey of the Information Technology and Innovation Foundation (ITIF), immigrants are responsible for a large and vital component of U.S. innovation: more than 35.5 percent of U.S. innovators were born outside the United States.
 Another 10 percent were born in the United States but have at least one parent born abroad.
 More than 17 percent are not U.S. citizens, yet they are making invaluable contributions to U.S. innovation.
 Adams Nager, David M. Hart, Stephen Ezell, Robert D. Atkinson, “The Demographics of Innovation in the United States.”
 ITIF Online, February 24, 2016.
 Washington: Information Technology and Innovation Foundation.
 Web.
 July 20, 2017.

 *This essay constitutes the Epilogue of a volume edited by Catalina Florescu entitled “Transnational Narratives of Englishes in Exile” forthcoming by Lexington Books in 2017.